 I have concluded that I will never be completely useless as I long as I can serve as a bad example.
 The following should serve as a cautionary tale of what NOT to do when dealing with wild animals.

 We came home from a lovely dinner at the Capital Ale House in downtown Fred’burg (a very nice establishment).
-I was still feeling the euphoria that goes with not having to clean up dishes or do any cooking.
-As I went to prepare the coffee pot for tomorrow’s (Monday’s) usual week-long paycheck purgatory, Rachel slipped outside the back door to remind our cat just how lucky he is to live outside our home.
+I was still feeling the euphoria of not having to clean up dishes or cook.
+As I prepared the coffee pot for tomorrow’s (Monday’s) usual week-long paycheck purgatory, Rachel slipped outside the back door to remind our cat just how lucky he is to live outside our home.

 As I poured grounds into the coffee pot, I looked out into the fading light of a beautiful spring day.
-Within Rachel’s outdoor trampoline enclosure, a crazed black and white cat raced back and forth.
+A crazed black and white cat raced back and forth within Rachel’s outdoor trampoline enclosure.
 Rachel stood right next to the opening.

 I raced outside and pulled her away from the opening.
 The stray cat kept racing back and forth like a furry missile.
 At this point, had I a bit more common sense, I should have grabbed Rachel, ran inside, and called animal control.

 Okay, now what?
-I had a hissing spitting cat in my left hand, which could very well be rabid, and I’m standing in a fenced in backyard, and with my seven-year-old staring at me.
+I had a hissing spitting cat in my left hand, which could very well be rabid, and I was standing in a fenced-in backyard with my seven-year-old staring at me.
 She wanted to put the cat in a carrier, and I him wanted to be somewhere else.

 In retrospect, I probably should have put the little finger muncher into a cat carrier.
 But at that moment, my mind was focused on escaping from being eaten and scratched by Cujo’s feline cousin.

-Anyway, I walked over to the back fence and gave my new furry friend a toss into the bushes outside the yard.
+Anyway, I walked over to the back fence and tossed my new furry friend into the bushes outside the yard.
 Dripping blood all the way up to the house, I ran inside and put my munched digit under the cold water tap.
-Now I had to decide what to do, besides stopping the bleeding.
+Now I had to decide what to do besides stopping the bleeding.
 I did a quick lookup on animal bites and rabies and decided to go to the local emergency room, probably the only smart thing I did that evening.

-After wandering back and forth for a few wasted minutes, I managed to find the entrance to the ER, and slipped inside.
+After wandering back and forth for a few wasted minutes, I managed to find the entrance to the ER and slipped inside.
 Luckily for me, only a few people sat waiting for attention.
-I filled out my paperwork while the Cartoon Network blared some adolescent noise at near-deafening levels.
+I completed my paperwork while the Cartoon Network blared some adolescent noise at near-deafening levels.
 I refreshed my gratitude at having dropped my cable coverage last year before hearing my name called.